Carmen Nevarez, MD, MPH

 Expanded Evaluation of the National Leadership Academy for the Public’s Health

-This project will assess the long-term impact of a major intervention designed to build the capacity for collaborative leadership that improves population health: the National Leadership Academy for the Public's Health (NLAPH).
-A robust evaluation of NLAPH's impact will examine the integrity of its structure and selection process, review the state of the art in the field, and measure the long-term impact of the NLAPH on community health improvement.
+This project assessed the long-term impact of a major intervention designed to build the capacity for collaborative leadership that improves population health: the National Leadership Academy for the Public's Health (NLAPH).
+A robust evaluation of NLAPH's impact, this evaluation examined the integrity of its structure and selection process, reviewed the state of the art in the field, and measured the long-term impact of the NLAPH on community health improvement.
+The focus was the continuing work of the first two cohorts of the NLAPH program.
+Click to read the full NLAPH evaluation report.

 Invest Health Initiative Leadership Training

-Center for Health Leadership and Practice will design and implement a leadership academy for the Invest Health Initiative.
+Center for Health Leadership and Practice was a design and curriculum development partner of the Reinvestment Fund for the duration of the leadership academy for participants of the 50-city Invest Health Initiative.

 The Center for Health Leadership and Practice creates custom leadership guidance for local health departments and regional initiatives to help them achieve their goals and objectives.
 Current and previous partners include the Los Angeles County Department of Public Health, Kaiser Permanente Community Benefit of Southern California, the San Francisco Department of Public Health, the Association of State and Territorial Health Officials and the National Association of County and City Health Officials.